[Moderate revision–posted 10/6/22 (replaces 6/3/21 edition)]

 Operating Policy and Procedure

-PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to ensure understanding of standards and procedures concerning approval of faculty employed in non tenure-acquiring ranks of lecturer, research professor, and professor of practice.
+PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to ensure understanding of standards and procedures concerning continuing appointment and promotion of faculty employed in the non-tenure-acquiring ranks of lecturer, research professor, and professor of practice.

-REVIEW: This OP will be reviewed in August of even-numbered years by the Senior Vice Provost for Academic Affairs with recommended revisions presented to the Provost/ Senior Vice President for Academic Affairs (PSVPAA) by September 1 and to the Board of Regents for approval.
+REVIEW: This OP will be reviewed in August of even-numbered years by the Vice Provost for Faculty Success with substantive revisions presented to the Provost and Senior Vice President for Academic Affairs (PSVP) by September 1 and to the Board of Regents for approval.

-3. If the vote of the tenured faculty is positive and if the responsible dean and the PSVPAA approve, the individual in a special appointment status will be appointed for the subsequent year and annual votes thereafter will not be required.
+4. If the vote of the tenured and continuing-appointment faculty is positive, and if the responsible dean and the PSVP approve, the individual in a continuing-appointment status will be appointed for the subsequent years without the necessity of annual approval and notification.

 04 Audit Services

 32 Academic Policies – Faculty

 60 Environmental Health and Safety

 62 Financial and Accounting